 Denon is one of the most present manufacturers in the world of audio equipment and is one of the few that still produces all categories of audio products.
 From professional turntables, mixers to audiophile amplifiers, and network music players.
 This very wide offer also includes a whole range of headphones.
 Today we will present you Denon AH-GC30 in our review article.

-A few months ago, we had the opportunity to test classic high-end over-ear headphones that left a very good impression.
-For this article, we are testing the slightly cheaper AH-GC30 headphones (~ $ 400) made with many built-in modern technologies.
+A few months ago, we had the opportunity to test classic high-end over-ear headphones that left us with a very good impression.
+For this article, we are testing the slightly cheaper AH-GC30 headphones (MSRP $399.00) made with many built-in modern technologies.
 The headphones connect to the signal source via Bluetooth and have a built-in active noise canceling system.
 AptX/AptX HD and AAC standards are supported for signal transmission.
 It should also be noted that it is possible to use the headphones wired with the included cables.
 The design of the headphones themselves is beautiful and they are made of enough quality materials.
 The headphones come in two variants white-gold and black-gray.

 According to the manufacturer, the built-in batteries are enough for 20 hours of use, we did not record exactly how long they can last, but we can say that they lasted two working days with one charge.
 The headphones are very comfortable to wear all day long due to the very wide pads.
 One of the main features of these headphones is active noise reduction.
 The AH-GC30 has several levels of noise reduction level and this has proven to be a very good solution as they can be adapted to different conditions of use.
 For example, on the first level of noise reduction, the sound of the air conditioner will completely disappear but you will hear very clearly colleagues talking directly to you.
 People talking in the background are heard but quieter.
 While at the highest level of noise reduction, all the surrounding noise that resembles noise almost disappears, and so does the conversation of people in the background.
 People talking to you directly are heard but again much quieter.
 Using the headphones is very simple and intuitive.